Reaper MQ9A RPAS

 The Reaper baseline system has a robust sensor suite for targeting.
 Imagery is provided by an infrared (IR) sensor, a colour/monochrome daylight electro-optical (EO) TV and an image-intensified TV.
 The video from each of the imaging sensors can be viewed as separate video streams or fused with the IR sensor video.
 The laser rangefinder/designator provides the capability to precisely designate targets for laser-guided munitions.
 Reaper also has Synthetic Aperture Radar (SAR) and Ground Moving Target Indicator (GMTI) to provide an all weather capability.
 Reaper can also provide geographic location information to commanders on the ground or to other systems capable of employing Global Positioning System (GPS) guided weapons.
 The aircraft is also equipped with a colour nose camera, generally used by the pilot to assist in flight control and during take off/landing.

-Each Reaper aircraft can be disassembled into main components and loaded into a container for air deployment worldwide on aircraft such as the C-17 and C-130J.
+Each Reaper aircraft can be disassembled into main components and loaded into a container for air deployment worldwide on aircraft such as the [link not available] and C-130J.